-4. Upgrading MxScripts to Python
+3. Upgrading MxScripts to Python

-This chapter describes the major differences between the MxScript language and Python, and gives the iris.debug equivalents to various MxScript functions for interacting with a model.
+Arm deprecates the MxScript language.
+Use Python Debug Scripting instead.
+This chapter describes the major differences between the MxScript and Python, and gives the iris.debug equivalents to various MxScript functions for interacting with a model.

-4.1 Major differences between MxScript and Python
+3.1 Major differences between MxScript and Python